canal874/sticky-sprites/README.md

 * HTML contents is rendered in a WYSIWYG editor.
 * Text can be selected when a card is focused.
 * An editor is always shown.
-* An editor toobar is shown only when a card is focused.
+* An editor toolbar is shown only when a card is focused.

-## Markup Editor
+### Markup Editor

 Markup editor has two modes for viewing or editing.
 You can edit markuped text on a built-in editor and view rendered HTML on a card.